 How to Edit and Tag Your Facebook Videos

-When you upload a video to share with your Facebook friends, you can tag and edit it, much as you can your Facebook photos.
-You can’t do fancy editing that editing software like Final Cut Pro might do.
-Rather, you're editing how these items are displayed and seen by your friends.
+This kind of editing for Facebook videos doesn’t mean the kind of fancy editing that editing software like Final Cut Pro might do.
+Rather, you’re editing how these items are displayed and seen by your friends.

 The Edit Video screen has several fields to fill out; most of these are optional:

 Title: Name your video.
 You can be artsy and name it something like Boston Cream Meets a Bitter End or something descriptive like Pie in the Face.
 If you don’t choose a title, the video is automatically titled with the timestamp of when you recorded or uploaded it.

 Description: This field is for you to describe what’s happening in your video, although frequently videos speak for themselves.

 Tags (Who were you with?): This option is similar to tagging a photo or a post.
 Simply start typing the names of all the friends who are in the video and then select the friends from the list that displays.
 Your friends are notified that they’ve been tagged in a video and can remove the tag if they decide they don’t want to be included.

 Location (Where was this video taken?): You can enter a location such as a city or a place of business.
 Facebook attempts to autocomplete as you type.

 Date: As with any post, you can add a date to make sure it appears in the right place in your Timeline.